-According to the above assessment, the carbon crediting program achieves a total point score of 37 for the indicators.
-Applying the scoring approach in the methodology, this results in a score of 4.19 for the criterion.
+According to the above assessment, the carbon crediting program achieves a total point score of 38 for commercial afforestation and establishment of natural forest projects and 37 points for other project types for the indicators.
+Applying the scoring approach in the methodology, this results in a score of 4.31 for commercial afforestation and establishment of natural forest projects and 4.19 for other project types for the criterion.